Link Juice Recovery Tool (LJR)

 - Recovering link juice after buying an expired domain

 If you buy an expired domain, you may have no idea about what backlinks it already has.
 By using the Link Juice Recovery Tool you can compile a list of URLs that are already linking to your domain.
-You could then load these into Link Detox in the ‘What-if’ mode* and see if they are worth keeping.
-If they are, you should either recreate the page or 301 redirect them to the most relevant new page.
+If they are, you should either recreate the page or redirect the links to the most relevant new page.
+Just make sure you run a complete link audit first, to disavow the toxic ones first.

 - Recovering link juice after a site migration